GreatThirdRail.org Home

 Photo No. ILL-409, IRM.

 A scene in Wheaton Yard looking northwest after the start of scrapping.
-A 400-series car (still in the second-to-last paint scheme) is stored with a pair of flatcars in front of it.
-An assortment of steel cars (including the 420 and 450-series) is also visible, as is the shops building in the background.
-Click here for a larger version.
+A 400 series car (still in the second-to-last paint scheme) is stored with a pair of flatcars in front of it.
+An assortment of steel cars (including the 420 and 450 series) is also visible, as is the shops building in the background.

 Photo by Jim Dyer.